hpimentao/UDRLocalBackup/README.md

 0 5 * * * /path/to/udr_backup.sh -i UDR_IP -u UDR_USERNAME -d LOCAL_BACKUP_DIR -s SOURCE_BACKUP_DIR
 or
-0 5 * * * /path/to/udm_backup.sh
+0 5 * * * /path/to/udr_backup.sh

-Note: This script has only been tested on a UniFi Dream Router.
+**Note**: This script has only been tested on a UniFi Dream Router.
 It may or may not work with the UniFi Dream Machine or UniFi Dream Machine Pro.
 Use at your own risk.